jmayer913/JMayer-Data-Library/README.md

    }
 }
 ```
-Use the HttpClient field to make calls to the web API.
-The same can be done when using the UserEditableDataLayer and SubUserEditableDataLayer.
+Use the base HttpClient property to make calls to the web API and the base TypeName property when formatting the route.
+The same can be done when using the StandardSubCRUDDataLayer.

 #### How to Override Base Functionality in Your HTTP Data Layer
 Let's also say you need to send xml instead of json in the CreateAsync() method.
 It's easy because the methods are virtual so you can override them.